 "Ideas cannot spread unless we share them.”

-As Luke Freeman pointed out in his blog post entitled "Social Change Happens One Person at a Time, So Start Multiplying Your Impact," we are social creatures who rely on others for cues on what we ought to do (a phenomenon known as "social proof").
+As Luke Freeman pointed out in his blog post How does change happen?
+The power of social proof in behaviour change & successful movement growth, we are social creatures who rely on others for cues on what we ought to do (a phenomenon known as "social proof").
 Being an "early adopter," Freeman argues, can "normalise the path forward for others" to start dedicating time and money to solving the world's most pressing problems.